KMausisa/cse-212-final-project/final-project-draft1/2-topic.md

 In terms of Big O, a linked list's performance is more efficient in comparison to a dynamic array.

 ### Inserts
 Inserting a new node to the front of a linked list will not require a shift of data.
 With the concept of pointers, the performance of this operation is concluded as O(1).
-Meanwhile, inserting data in the front of a dynamic array will require a shift of data to the left; therefore, having a performance of O(n).
+Meanwhile, inserting data in the front of a dynamic array will require a shift of data to the right; therefore, having a performance of O(n).

 Inserting a new node at the end will produce a performance of O(1) for both linked list and dynamic array.